 Why weeds keep coming back in driveway gaps

 Driveway joints are designed to expand and contract.
-When they’re left open or filled incorrectly:

 - debris settles inside